southampton/linuxdesktopdocs/docs/openmpi.rst

 Available versions
 ------------------

-At the time of writing five versions of OpenMPI are avaialble for use:
+At the time of writing five versions of OpenMPI are available for use:

 * Red Hat OpenMPI 1.10.3 (gcc)
 * UoS OpenMPI 1.10.6 (gcc)